-People - especially those looking to start a new career later in life - often ask whether or not they're able to become police officers or other law enforcement agents.
+People, especially those looking to start a new career later in life, often ask whether or not they're able to become police officers or other law enforcement agents.
 They're concerned they may be too old for police work.
-In fact, there are few departments that mandate a maximum age, and many of those that do offer exceptions for those with prior military or other law enforcement experience.
+In fact, there are few departments that mandate a maximum age, and many offer exceptions for those with prior military or other law enforcement experience.

 The nature of the job, though, is such that things can and do change from boring and mundane to exhilarating in seconds.
 When the switch gets flipped, if you’re not in a decent state of health, then you’re either going to fail to do your job properly, which means someone else could get hurt, or you’re going to get hurt or killed yourself.

 Despite the long periods of potentially sedentary work conditions, several aspects of the job necessitate that you be in good shape.
 You probably already recognize that you may have to rely on explosive strength to run as fast as you can from a dead stop for minutes at a time in order to catch a fleeing suspect who just bolted on you.

 What you also need to consider are the occasions when you have to walk through or climb over rough terrain or structures to investigate crime scenes; help lift injured people to safe locations; crouch or crawl under and into tight spaces to search for suspects; and long hours spent standing and walking while on a perimeter, tracking with a K-9 officer, or scanning for evidence.